chalres-seo/example-aws-kinesis-lib-scala/README.md

 Example Scala library for AWS Kinesis SDK, KCL, KPL

 * This example does not cover advanced topics. (re-sharding, exactly once...)
+* The Kinesis library consumer will help you deal with advanced topics.
 * All consumers follow at least one processing rule.

 ## Futures